andygeiss/create-go-app/README.md

 # create-go-app

-Create Go apps with with zero configuration by using a single command.
+Create Go a microservice by using a single command.

 #### Table of Contents